-Since three years Château de Reignac is applying a responsible winemaking; the winery joined as well a pilot group of wine producing properties in Bordeaux whose objective is to reduce their environmental impact.
+Since 2011 Château de Reignac is applying a responsible winemaking; the winery joined as well a pilot group of wine producing properties in Bordeaux whose objective is to reduce their environmental impact.
 The EMS approach (Environmental Management System) is based on the principle of continuous improvement and is promoted by the CIVB (Bordeaux Wine Council).
 The goal of this partnership is the certification ISO14000.
 All along the winemaking process we respect the environment and reduce on maximum our impact on it.
 Every generated waste is send in the channel appropriated for its recycling.

 We possess a Phytobac for the recycling of our wine-growing effluents.
 Reignac owns as well a bamboo station for purification of the wine-production effluents (this system exists only in two wineries in the Gironde region).
 The bamboo canes are valued locally for wood pellets.